javascript-tutorial/en.javascript.info/9-regular-expressions/01-regexp-introduction/article.md

 The main difference between these two syntaxes is that pattern using slashes `/.../` does not allow for expressions to be inserted (like string template literals with `${...}`).
 They are fully static.

 Slashes are used when we know the regular expression at the code writing time -- and that's the most common situation.
-While `new RegExp`, is more often used when we need to create a regexp "on the fly" from a dynamically generated string.
+While `new RegExp` is more often used when we need to create a regexp "on the fly" from a dynamically generated string.
 For instance:

 ```js
 let tag = prompt("What tag do you want to find?", "h2");